espocrm/espocrm/.github/CONTRIBUTING.md

 Before we can merge your pull request, you need to accept our CLA [here](https://github.com/espocrm/cla).

 It's desirable that one PR solves one specific problem.
-Do not include code style changes to PRs (unless the main purpose of PR is code style fixes).
+Do not include code style changes to PRs (unless the main purpose of the PR is code style fixes).

 If you would like to contribute something that is not a small fix, it's reasonable to create an issue first (a bug report or feature request).